-Data were collected on two of the trips; the other trips were cancelled due to low enrollment.
-Eleven participants completed the pre-, posttest, and qualitative items.
+Data were collected on two trips.
+Eleven participants completed the pretest, posttest, and qualitative items.
 The sample was 72% female with a mean age of 20.
-To determine if a trend could be identified, t-tests were used to analyze any differences from the pre- and posttest of the measures on resiliency and transference.
-Although results should be cautiously interpreted due to sample size, the results indicated a statistically significant increased difference between participants’ Transference pretest (M = 8.20, SD = 1.28) and posttest scores (M = 8.64, SD= 1.27), with t(10) = -3.45, p =.006, and a corresponding effect size, r2pb = 0.54.
-Results from the measure of resiliency, although not significant, showed an increase difference between participants’ pretest (M = 5.65, SD = 1.57) and posttest scores (M = 6.47, SD= .53, with t(10) = -1.55, p=.150.
+Wilcoxon T tests were used to analyze any differences from the pre- and posttest of the measures on skill transference and resiliency.
+Additionally, effect size (rX) will be reported using Rosenthal’s (1991, p.19) z-score formula, and interpreted using Cohen’s (1992) suggestions for small (r = .1), medium (r = .3) and large (r = .5) effects.

+Due to the small N, psychometric properties of the transference and resilience scales were not analyzed, however, previous research supports both metrics to be in acceptable ranges for use (e.g., Shellman, 2009; 2014; Sibthorp et al., 2009).
+The results indicated a statistically significant increased difference between participants’ skill transference pretest and posttest scores.
+Skill transference levels were significantly higher at posttest (Mdn = 8.94) than on pretest (Mdn = 8.24), T = 43, p = .015, rTransference = 52.
+Thus, we concluded that there is a significant change between transference of skills from pretest to posttest.

+Results from the measure of resilience indicated a statistically significant increased difference between participants’ resilience pretest and posttest scores.
+Resilience levels were significantly higher at post-test (Mdn = 6.72) than on pretest (Mdn = 6.25), T = 57, p = .033, rResilience = 46.
+Thus, we concluded that there is a significant change between resilience from pretest to posttest.

 Student Adjustment and Mental Health Continuum (measure of well-being) posttest means were reported.
 The Student Adjustment to College Questionnaire will be administered a second time the following semester to determine impact.
-The Mental Health Continuum is only administered as a posttest, but due to the sample size, the percentage of students “flourishing: psychological, emotional, and social” could not be computed.
-Also due to the small sample size, scale analyses were not performed; however, individual items from the four outcomes were looked at to identify the highest three item means for each instrument used (see Tables 1-4).
+The Mental Health Continuum is only administered as a posttest, but due to the sample size, the percentage of students “flourishing: psychologically, emotionally, and socially” could not be computed.
+Also, due to the small N, scale analyses were not performed; however, individual items from the four outcomes were looked at to identify the highest three item means for each instrument used (see Tables 1-4).

 Table 1